Instruction

 The efficiency of the material (both paint and thermal insulation mass) results from its volume.
 About 1 liter of the product on the surface of 1 m² allows you to obtain a layer with a thickness of 1 mm.

-- mold and fungus on the walls – total layer thickness min.
-1mm (1 l/m²),
+• mould and fungi on the walls – the total thickness of the layer min.
+1 mm (1 l/m²),